victor-dp/robosat_geoc/docs/from_opendata_to_opendataset.md

 Retrieve OpenData:
 ------------------

-We decided to use OpenData from <a href="https://rdata-grandlyon.readthedocs.io/en/latest/">the Grand Lyon metropole</a> because it offers to download recent imagery and several vector layers through standard web services.
+We use OpenData from <a href="https://rdata-grandlyon.readthedocs.io/en/latest/">Grand Lyon metropole</a> because it offers recent imagery and several vector layers throught standard Web Services.

-The first step is to set the spatial extent and the <a href="https://wiki.openstreetmap.org/wiki/Zoom_levels">zoom level</a>:
+First step is to set the spatial extent and the <a href="https://wiki.openstreetmap.org/wiki/Zoom_levels">zoom level</a>:

 ```bash
 rsp cover --bbox 4.795,45.628,4.935,45.853 --zoom 18 ds/cover